HL7/fhir-mCODE-ig/input/pagecontent/conformance.md

         <!-- If the image below is not wrapped in a div tag, the publisher tries to wrap text around the image, which is not desired. -->
         <div style="text-align: center;"><img src="mcode-patients-pull-1.svg" alt="UML swimlane diagram showing mCODE Patients operations in the pull model: Option 1, preferred."></div>

-    1. **Fallback:** Identify Patient resources conforming to [CancerPatient](StructureDefinition-mcode-cancer-patient.html) by finding associated Conditions with codes in the [Primary or Uncertain Behavior Cancer Disorder Value Set].
+    1. **Fallback:** One of the fallback options below SHALL be supported if both of the following conditions are met: (1) the preferred option described above cannot be used because `meta.profile` and the [`_profile` search parameter](https://www.hl7.org/fhir/search.html#all) are entirely unsupported on the system; AND (2) ALL Patient resources referenced by Conditions with codes in the [Primary or Uncertain Behavior Cancer Disorder Value Set] conform to [CancerPatient](StructureDefinition-mcode-cancer-patient.html).
+The fallback options are listed in order from most to least preferable.

-        1. Systems implementing this option SHALL respond to the following request with a Bundle of Patient resources for all mCODE Patients, UNLESS [reverse chaining](https://www.hl7.org/fhir/search.html#has) is not at all supported on the system:
+        1. Systems implementing this option SHALL respond to the following request with a Bundle of Patient resources for all mCODE Patients, UNLESS [reverse chaining](https://www.hl7.org/fhir/search.html#has) is entirely unsupported on the system:

                 GET [base]/Patient?_has:Condition:subject:code:in=http://hl7.org/fhir/us/mcode/ValueSet/mcode-primary-or-uncertain-behavior-cancer-disorder-vs